 Generally, these loans have an 80 to 90% loan to value ratio.
 That means the loan can be for 80 to 90% of the home’s value.
 Usually, you need to have a downpayment to pay the rest of the home’s value, but when you speak with a mortgage specialist, they may be able to help you figure out alternatives.

-There are many other sub programs that make up the ECOP home buying programs, and they include the following:FULL DOCUMENTATION / SECOND HOMES SELF EMPLOYED SOLUTIONS / SELF EMPLOYED SOLUTIONS EXPRESS INVESTOR SOLUTIONS FOREIGN NATIONAL INTEREST ONLY NON WARRANTABLE CONDOS
+There are many other sub programs that make up the ECOP home buying programs, and they include the following:FULL DOCUMENTATION / SECOND HOMES SELF EMPLOYED SOLUTIONS / SELF EMPLOYED SOLUTIONS EXPRESS INVESTOR SOLUTIONS FOREIGN NATIONAL NON WARRANTABLE CONDOS

 If you would like to explore more ECOP home buying programs or other mortgage products available from BrightPath, please call us at 888-222-6003, or complete our simple form below.
 One of our experienced mortgage specialists will contact you.